robertkong/rest-api-console2/README.md

 Hacking requires node.js, install node.js for your system. (e.g. `brew install node`).

+Node: This only works with node-version 0.12.15  and wpcom-proxy-request v1.0.0

 To get up and running:

 1. Clone the repository